 But hot sauce isn’t particularly hard on the digestive system anyway, unless you exceed your body’s limits, so the main reason to pick up a fermented product – Be it Saucy Bitch’s or any other – is flavour preference.
 That subtle difference in taste which comes with ageing and the production of lactic acid.

 And I’m not going to say that that makes these products better than any unfermented ones because, quite honestly, it’s a matter of personal opinion.
 But Saucy Bitch have worked with their fermented scotch bonnet and yellow fatalii flavours ever so well.

 So, while I’m not really sold on their marketing, I’m very happy with today’s products.
 If you do enjoy a fermented sauce, these two are well worth picking up.
-And, if you haven’t tried one before, they’re also a great place to start.
+And, if you haven’t tried an artisan one before, they’re also a great place to start.